-The company traces its roots back to the early 1970s during which time ITC acquired various petroleum interests in Indonesia.
-The acquisition of interests in the offshore Southeast Sumatra and Northwest Java by ITC in 1970 led to the establishment of Japan Low Sulfur Oil Co., Ltd. (JALOSCO).
-In 1972, ITC formed C. Itoh Energy Development Co., Ltd. (CIECO) to invest and acquire assets in the Vogelkop and Irian Jaya oil fields.
+The company traces its roots back to the early 1970s.
+The acquisition of interests in Indonesia by ITC in 1970 led to the establishment of Japan Low Sulfur Oil Co., Ltd. (JALOSCO).
+In 1972, ITC formed C. Itoh Energy Development Co., Ltd. (CIECO) to invest and acquire assets in Indonesia.
 In 1984, JALOSCO merged with CIECO, setting the stage for the subsequent evolution into the current corporate structure.
 The successful production of oil and natural gas in the Indonesian fields during the 1980s and thereafter prompted CIECO to expand its operations into other areas around the world.
-In 1993, in response to the growing domestic and global energy demand and to present a unified presence with ITOCHU Group in the global marketplace.
-CIECO, headquartered in Tokyo, changed its corporate name to ITOCHU Oil Exploration Co.
+In 1993, to present a unified presence with ITOCHU Group in the global marketplace, CIECOchanged its corporate name to ITOCHU Oil Exploration Co.
 Ltd.

-CIECO's current upstream portfolio includes operations in Azerbaijan (Azeri-Chirag-Gunashili field), the U.K. North Sea and Russia (offshore Sakhalin and onshore East Siberia).
+CIECO's current upstream portfolio includes operations in Azerbaijan (Azeri-Chirag-Gunashili field), Russia (Sakhalin and onshore East Siberia) and Iraq.
 In addition, CIECO is a partner in the 1768km Baku-Tbilisi-Ceyhan (BTC) Pipeline project, which transports the ACG crude from Baku, Azerbaijan to the Mediterranean port of Ceyhan, Turkey through Tbilisi in Georgia.
-The pipeline was completed and export of the ACG crude commenced in June 2006.